 New partners.
 When are new partners allowed to stay in the family home?
 If one of you remarries, will the nesting plan dissolve?
 Nesting can be emotionally challenging for parents, who may struggle with not having one place to call home.
 It can also make it difficult to move on emotionally when you still share living spaces (and beds!) with your ex, although not at the same time.
 But knowing you’ve created an arrangement that it’s in the best interest of your kids may make the discomfort worth it.

 Have questions about child custody and parenting time plans?
 Interested in learning more about how to include nesting in your custody agreement?
 We can help.
-For answers to all your divorce and child custody questions, please call us today at 888-888-0919 to schedule your free consultation, or please click the button below.
+For answers to all your divorce and child custody questions, please call us today at 888-888-0919 to schedule your initial consultation, or please click the button below.
 Safeguard your children, starting today.